-The Predoctoral Internship Program in PsychologyThe Child Guidance Clinic's predoctoral internship program has been accredited by the American Psychological Association (APA) since 2005.
+The Predoctoral Psychology Internship Program in PsychologyThe Child Guidance Clinic's predoctoral psychology internship program has been accredited by the American Psychological Association (APA) 750 First St. NE, Washington, DC 20002, telephone number is 202-336-5979 since 2005.
 The internship was reaccredited in 2011 for an additional five years.
 The Clinic is staffed by four full time licensed psychologists, two clinical research associates and two deputy clerks, who provide administrative support for the Clinic’s program and the internship.
-The four full time licensed psyschologists have diverse professional interests and expertise, but are all well versed in forensic assessment and other skills areas required by the needs of the Superior Court.
-The core faculty and Training Committee comprised of the Acting Chief Psychologist Malcolm Woodland, Ph.D. the Interim Director of Internship Training, Mary M. Donnelly, Ph.D., Mitchell Hugonnet, Ph.D. and Michael E. Barnes, Ph.D.
+The four full time licensed psychologists have diverse professional interests and expertise, but are all well versed in forensic assessment and other skills areas required by the needs of the Superior Court.
+The core faculty and Training Committee is comprised of the Acting Chief Psychologist, Malcolm Woodland, Ph.D., the Interim Director of Internship Training, Maia Coleman-King, Ph.D., Mitchell Hugonnet, Ph.D. and Michael E. Barnes, Ph.D.
 Acting Deputy Director.

 The internship program is guided by the Practitioner-Scholar Model.
 The model integrates extant scholarship and scientific methods to enable the intern to learn how to assess, diagnose and treat clients with evidence- based interventions.
 The Clinic defines scholarship to include scientific knowledge, methods and evidence based practice.
 The internship is designed to integrate this base of scholarship with psychology practice.
 Interns are expected to graduate with scientifically informed versatility and skill across a variety of mental health service delivery settings.